ChongWuLab/SUMMIT/README.md

 #### The must-have columns

-You can use any summary statistics.
+You can use any summary statistics files with reasonable quality control just as long they contain specific columns for SUMMIT to work with.

 The must-have columns for SUMMIT are ```A1, A2, Z, CHR```.